sisby-folk/surveyor/README.md

 These summaries are quite large by map standards, but small enough that an entire dimension's worth can be feasibly loaded into memory or sent to a client at once.

+This means that a world map mod only needs to translate from these summaries to its own representation at runtime - and display that to the player, of course!

 ### Afterword

 All mods are built on the work of many others.